Articles | Volume 14, issue 1

 Short summary

-Extension leading to the formation of ocean-continental transition can be highly oblique to the main direction of crustal thinning.
-Here we explore the case of a continental margin exposed in the Betics, north of the Alboran margin, that developed in back-arc setting perpendicular to the direction of retreating Gibraltar subduction.
-We show that transtension is the main mode of crustal deformation that best explains the formation of metamorphic domes, extensional basins and brittle faults.
+Extension leading to the formation of ocean–continental transition can be highly oblique to the main direction of crustal thinning.
+Here we explore the case of a continental margin exposed in the Betics that developed in a back-arc setting perpendicular to the direction of the retreating Gibraltar subduction.
+We show that transtension is the main mode of crustal deformation that led to the development of metamorphic domes and extensional intramontane basins.

 Olivier Lacombe, Nicolas E. Beaudoin, Guilhem Hoareau, Aurélie Labeur, Christophe Pecheyran, and Jean-Paul Callot